seud0nym/sigenergy2mqtt/README.md

 Environment variables override the configuration file, but *not* command line options.

+- `SIGENERGY2MQTT_CONFIG` :
-- `SIGENERGY2MQTT_CONFIG` : The path to the JSON configuration file (default: /etc/sigenergy2mqtt.yaml)
+  - The path to the JSON configuration file (default: /etc/sigenergy2mqtt.yaml)
+- `SIGENERGY2MQTT_LOG_LEVEL` :
-- `SIGENERGY2MQTT_LOG_LEVEL` : Set the log level.
+  - Set the log level.
 Valid values are: DEBUG, INFO, WARNING, ERROR or CRITICAL.
 Default is WARNING (warnings, errors and critical failures)
+- `SIGENERGY2MQTT_DEBUG_SENSOR` :
+  - Specify a sensor to be debugged using either the full entity id, a partial entity id, the full sensor class name, or a partial sensor class name.
+For example, specifying 'daily' would match all sensors with daily in their entity name.
+If specified, --debug-level is also forced to DEBUG
+- `SIGENERGY2MQTT_HASS_ENABLED` :
-- `SIGENERGY2MQTT_HASS_ENABLED` : Set to 'true' to enable auto-discovery in Home Assistant.
+  - Set to 'true' to enable auto-discovery in Home Assistant.
+- `SIGENERGY2MQTT_HASS_DISCOVERY_PREFIX` :
-- `SIGENERGY2MQTT_HASS_DISCOVERY_PREFIX` : The Home Assistant MQTT Discovery topic prefix to use (default: homeassistant)
+  - The Home Assistant MQTT Discovery topic prefix to use (default: homeassistant)
+- `SIGENERGY2MQTT_HASS_ENTITY_ID_PREFIX` :
-- `SIGENERGY2MQTT_HASS_ENTITY_ID_PREFIX` : The prefix to use for Home Assistant entity IDs.
+  - The prefix to use for Home Assistant entity IDs.
 Example: A prefix of 'prefix' will prepend 'prefix_' to entity IDs (default: sigen)
+- `SIGENERGY2MQTT_HASS_UNIQUE_ID_PREFIX` :
-- `SIGENERGY2MQTT_HASS_UNIQUE_ID_PREFIX` : The prefix to use for Home Assistant unique IDs.
+  - The prefix to use for Home Assistant unique IDs.
 Example: A prefix of 'prefix' will prepend 'prefix_' to unique IDs (default: sigen).
 Once you have set this, you should NEVER change it, as it will break existing entities in Home Assistant.
+- `SIGENERGY2MQTT_HASS_DEVICE_NAME_PREFIX` :
-- `SIGENERGY2MQTT_HASS_DEVICE_NAME_PREFIX` : The prefix to use for Home Assistant entity names.
+  - The prefix to use for Home Assistant entity names.
 Example: A prefix of 'prefix' will prepend 'prefix ' to names (default: '')
+- `SIGENERGY2MQTT_HASS_DISCOVERY_ONLY`:
-- `SIGENERGY2MQTT_HASS_DISCOVERY_ONLY`: Set to 'true' to e xit immediately after publishing discovery.
+  - Set to 'true' to e xit immediately after publishing discovery.
 Does not read values from the ModBus interface, except to probe for device configuration.
+- `SIGENERGY2MQTT_MQTT_BROKER` :
-- `SIGENERGY2MQTT_MQTT_BROKER` : The hostname or IP address of an MQTT broker (default: 127.0.0.1)
+  - The hostname or IP address of an MQTT broker (default: 127.0.0.1)
+- `SIGENERGY2MQTT_MQTT_PORT` :
-- `SIGENERGY2MQTT_MQTT_PORT` : The listening port of the MQTT broker (default: 1883)
+  - The listening port of the MQTT broker (default: 1883)
+- `SIGENERGY2MQTT_MQTT_ANONYMOUS` :
-- `SIGENERGY2MQTT_MQTT_ANONYMOUS` : Set to 'true' to connect to MQTT anonymously (i.e. without username/password).
+  - Set to 'true' to connect to MQTT anonymously (i.e. without username/password).
+- `SIGENERGY2MQTT_MQTT_USERNAME` :
-- `SIGENERGY2MQTT_MQTT_USERNAME` : A valid username for the MQTT broker
+  - A valid username for the MQTT broker
+- `SIGENERGY2MQTT_MQTT_PASSWORD` :
-- `SIGENERGY2MQTT_MQTT_PASSWORD` : A valid password for the MQTT broker username
+  - A valid password for the MQTT broker username
+- `SIGENERGY2MQTT_MQTT_LOG_LEVEL` :
-- `SIGENERGY2MQTT_MQTT_LOG_LEVEL` : Set the paho.mqtt log level.
+  - Set the paho.mqtt log level.
 Valid values are: DEBUG, INFO, WARNING, ERROR or CRITICAL.
 Default is WARNING (warnings, errors and critical failures)
+- `SIGENERGY2MQTT_MODBUS_HOST` :
-- `SIGENERGY2MQTT_MODBUS_HOST` : The hostname or IP address of the Sigenergy device
+  - The hostname or IP address of the Sigenergy device
+- `SIGENERGY2MQTT_MODBUS_PORT` :
-- `SIGENERGY2MQTT_MODBUS_PORT` : The Sigenergy device Modbus port number (default: 502)
+  - The Sigenergy device Modbus port number (default: 502)
+- `SIGENERGY2MQTT_MODBUS_INVERTER_SLAVE` :
-- `SIGENERGY2MQTT_MODBUS_INVERTER_SLAVE` : The Sigenergy device Modbus Device ID (Slave ID).
+  - The Sigenergy device Modbus Device ID (Slave ID).
 May be specified as a space-separated list (e.g. "1 2"). (default: 1)
+- `SIGENERGY2MQTT_MODBUS_ACCHARGER_SLAVE` :
-- `SIGENERGY2MQTT_MODBUS_ACCHARGER_SLAVE` : The Sigenergy AC Charger Modbus Device ID (Slave ID).
+  - The Sigenergy AC Charger Modbus Device ID (Slave ID).
+- `SIGENERGY2MQTT_MODBUS_DCCHARGER_SLAVE` :
-- `SIGENERGY2MQTT_MODBUS_DCCHARGER_SLAVE` : The Sigenergy DC Charger Modbus Device ID (Slave ID).
+  - The Sigenergy DC Charger Modbus Device ID (Slave ID).
+- `SIGENERGY2MQTT_MODBUS_NO_REMOTE_EMS`:
-- `SIGENERGY2MQTT_MODBUS_NO_REMOTE_EMS`: If true, read-write sensors for remote Energy Management System (EMS) integration will NOT be published to MQTT.
+  - If true, read-write sensors for remote Energy Management System (EMS) integration will NOT be published to MQTT.
 Default is false.
 Ignored if `SIGENERGY2MQTT_MODBUS_READ_WRITE` is false.
+- `SIGENERGY2MQTT_MODBUS_READ_ONLY` :
-- `SIGENERGY2MQTT_MODBUS_READ_ONLY` : If false, read-only entities will not be published to MQTT.
+  - If false, read-only entities will not be published to MQTT.
 Default is true.
+- `SIGENERGY2MQTT_MODBUS_READ_WRITE` :
-- `SIGENERGY2MQTT_MODBUS_READ_WRITE` : If false, read-write entities will not be published to MQTT.
+  - If false, read-write entities will not be published to MQTT.
 Default is true.
+- `SIGENERGY2MQTT_MODBUS_WRITE_ONLY` :
-- `SIGENERGY2MQTT_MODBUS_WRITE_ONLY` : If false, write-only entities will not be published to MQTT.
+  - If false, write-only entities will not be published to MQTT.
 Default is true.
+- `SIGENERGY2MQTT_MODBUS_LOG_LEVEL` :
-- `SIGENERGY2MQTT_MODBUS_LOG_LEVEL` : Set the pymodbus log level.
+  - Set the pymodbus log level.
 Valid values are: DEBUG, INFO, WARNING, ERROR or CRITICAL.
 Default is WARNING (warnings, errors and critical failures)
+- `SIGENERGY2MQTT_SMARTPORT_ENABLED` :
-- `SIGENERGY2MQTT_SMARTPORT_ENABLED` : Enable interrogation of a third-party device for production data.
+  - Enable interrogation of a third-party device for production data.
+- `SIGENERGY2MQTT_SMARTPORT_MODULE_NAME` :
-- `SIGENERGY2MQTT_SMARTPORT_MODULE_NAME` : The name of the module which will be used to obtain third-party device production data.
+  - The name of the module which will be used to obtain third-party device production data.
+- `SIGENERGY2MQTT_SMARTPORT_HOST` :
-- `SIGENERGY2MQTT_SMARTPORT_HOST` : The IP address or hostname of the third-party device.
+  - The IP address or hostname of the third-party device.
+- `SIGENERGY2MQTT_SMARTPORT_USERNAME` :
-- `SIGENERGY2MQTT_SMARTPORT_USERNAME` : The username to authenticate to the third-party device.
+  - The username to authenticate to the third-party device.
+- `SIGENERGY2MQTT_SMARTPORT_PASSWORD` :
-- `SIGENERGY2MQTT_SMARTPORT_PASSWORD` : The password to authenticate to the third-party device.
+  - The password to authenticate to the third-party device.
+- `SIGENERGY2MQTT_SMARTPORT_PV_POWER` :
-- `SIGENERGY2MQTT_SMARTPORT_PV_POWER` : The sensor class to hold the production data obtained from the third-party device.
+  - The sensor class to hold the production data obtained from the third-party device.
+- `SIGENERGY2MQTT_SMARTPORT_MQTT_TOPIC` :
-- `SIGENERGY2MQTT_SMARTPORT_MQTT_TOPIC` : The MQTT topic to which to subscribe to obtain the production data for the third-party device.
+  - The MQTT topic to which to subscribe to obtain the production data for the third-party device.
+- `SIGENERGY2MQTT_SMARTPORT_MQTT_GAIN` :
-- `SIGENERGY2MQTT_SMARTPORT_MQTT_GAIN` : The gain to be applied to the production data for the third-party device obtained from the MQTT topic. (e.g. 1000 if the data is in kW) Default is 1 (Watts).
+  - The gain to be applied to the production data for the third-party device obtained from the MQTT topic. (e.g. 1000 if the data is in kW) Default is 1 (Watts).
+- `SIGENERGY2MQTT_PVOUTPUT_ENABLED` :
-- `SIGENERGY2MQTT_PVOUTPUT_ENABLED` : Set to 'true' to enable status updates to PVOutput.
+  - Set to 'true' to enable status updates to PVOutput.
+- `SIGENERGY2MQTT_PVOUTPUT_API_KEY` :
-- `SIGENERGY2MQTT_PVOUTPUT_API_KEY` : The API Key for PVOutput
+  - The API Key for PVOutput
+- `SIGENERGY2MQTT_PVOUTPUT_SYSTEM_ID` :
-- `SIGENERGY2MQTT_PVOUTPUT_SYSTEM_ID` : The PVOutput System ID
+  - The PVOutput System ID
+- `SIGENERGY2MQTT_PVOUTPUT_CONSUMPTION` :
-- `SIGENERGY2MQTT_PVOUTPUT_CONSUMPTION` : Set to 'true' to enable sending consumption status to PVOutput.
+  - Set to 'true' to enable sending consumption status to PVOutput.
+- `SIGENERGY2MQTT_PVOUTPUT_INTERVAL` :
-- `SIGENERGY2MQTT_PVOUTPUT_INTERVAL` : The interval in minutes to send data to PVOutput (default: 5).
+  - The interval in minutes to send data to PVOutput (default: 5).
 Valid values are 5, 10 or 15 minutes.
+- `SIGENERGY2MQTT_PVOUTPUT_LOG_LEVEL` :
-- `SIGENERGY2MQTT_PVOUTPUT_LOG_LEVEL` : Set the PVOutput log level.
+  - Set the PVOutput log level.
 Valid values are: DEBUG, INFO, WARNING, ERROR or CRITICAL.
 Default is WARNING (warnings, errors and critical failures)

 ## Post-Installation